EokLennon/domain-ygoprodeck-playtest/README.md

 4. Move your Deck Master to the field and enjoy!

 ## Installing (For Developers)
+1. Clone the repository
-1. Set your Chrome browser 'Developer mode' up.
+1. Set your Chrome browser 'Developer mode' up
-2. Click 'Load unpacked' and select the extension folder.
+2. Click 'Load unpacked' and select the extension folder